Introduction to Oil Trading — What Are Oil Futures And How to Trade?

 Transparency and Standardisation

-Oil futures orders are traded on regulated exchanges like NYMEX and ICE, ensuring price transparency, fair crude oil trading conditions, and standardised contract terms.
-This creates a level playing field for all market players, from large institutions to individual traders.
+Oil futures orders are exchanged on market-regulated exchanges, such as NYMEX and ICE, ensuring price transparency, fair trading conditions, and standard contract terms.

 Inflation Hedge